 The Housing Authority has policies in place that promote work and self-sufficiency.
 Each resident who is 18 or older and is not a full-time student, senior citizen, family caregiver or disabled must be employed and work at least 30 hours per week.
 If none of these are applicable, they must perform community service.
 Community service is a benefit to the local community by volunteering at local non-profits.
+HUD is currently working on eliminating the community service requirement.
+We understand the reasoning behind this, but 8 hours per month is little to ask for the benefits the resident receives.

-We currently have 63 residents working at the businesses listed below.
+We currently have 58 residents working at the businesses listed below.
 Many of our residents do not have cars, but rather rely on bikes, cabs or walking to work.
 As you can see, many of the employers below are within walking distance of our community.